 Strokes are the third leading cause of death among women and 55,000 more stroke events occur in woman annually then annually.
 By 2030, 19 percent of the population will be over age 65 and women will increasingly outnumber men, making the volume of incidents among women even more significant.Nearly half of stroke survivors remain disabled six months after an attack, posing a serious quality of life issue for elderly women living alone.

 “There has not been adequate recognition of the real burden of stroke on women.
 Studies show that women have worse outcomes than men, and that needed be to addressed,” says Lichtman.
 Aspects of female physiology, sexual and hormonal differences have not been addressed in general guidelines for the population.
 “Our extensive review of the literature identified a number of unique sex-specific risk factors for women, yet there are currently no risk prediction models that include these factors.
 Additional research is needed to develop and validate appropriate stroke risk scores, as well as tailor stroke prevention strategies specifically for women.”

 Lichtman collaborated with researchers in cardiology and neurology from around the country.
 The guidelines are published online in the journal Stroke.

-This Article was submitted by Denise L Meyer, on Thursday, February 06, 2014.
+This article was submitted by Denise L Meyer on February 6, 2014.